Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Discussion

 \section{Discussion}

-In this work, we proposed a novel \textit{map induction hypothesis} -- that humans use program induction to infer maps of novel environments from partial observations -- and use the inferred map distribution to optimize exploration.
-We built a model that conforms to this hypothesis by combining a Bayesian map induction model and an approximate belief-space planner.
-Lastly, we present the results of two behavioral experiments with a novel Map Induction Task that validate this hypothesis and develop a proof-of-concept computational model that predicts human exploration, and show that the performance of a Partially Observable Monte Carlo Planner can be improved by adding map induction.
+In this work we proposed a novel \textit{Map Induction hypothesis} -- that humans use program induction to infer maps of novel environments from partial observations and use the inferred map distribution to optimize exploration for rewards.
+We formalize this hypothesis computationally, by combining a Bayesian map induction model and an approximate belief-space planner.
+We present the results of two behavioral experiments that support the map induction hypothesis by demonstrating that our computational model predicts human exploration, and show that the performance of a Partially Observable Monte Carlo Planner can be improved by adding map induction.

-While we explored map induction in a simple environment, it is likely to apply more widely -- humans not only forage selectively but also consider only plausible theories or explore only a certain part of human-made structures.
+While we explored map induction in simple environments, it is likely to apply more widely -- humans not only forage selectively but also tend to consider only plausible theories.
 This may indicate that humans anticipate the structure of abstract search spaces by noticing repetitions and symmetries to simplify hard computing problems in various domains.
-Using map induction for exploration may not be unique to humans either -- the evidence of rodents reusing grid-cell maps in similar parts of environments suggests that grid-cell remapping may be a neural signature of map induction ~\citep{derdikman2009fragmentation,carpenter2015grid}.
+Using map induction for exploration may not be unique to humans -- the evidence of rodents reusing grid-cell maps in similar parts of environments suggests that grid-cell remapping may be a neural signature of map induction ~\citep{derdikman2009fragmentation,carpenter2015grid}.
 Hippocampal reuse of place-cell maps in composite environments \citep{paz2004independent}, which are invariant to rotation and scaling \citep{muller1987effects}, suggests that animals use landmark cues to guide map induction as well.

-In future work we intend to study map induction in larger, more naturalistic environments, where enumerating all possible map completions is not feasible, by imposing priors over map completions - such as prioritizing shorter programs, and maps with realistic statistics.

-Our work takes a step toward understanding efficient exploration in novel environments by modelling map induction.
-We show that map induction can be used to optimize state-of-the art approximate planning, and may support building better exploration algorithms in AI.
-It may also have potential applications for fast and generalizable map learning in the field of SLAM.
+In future work we intend to study map induction in larger, more naturalistic environments, where more comprehensive generative models may be needed for map induction in order to optimally induce the generative programs used to generate these environments.
+Map induction may also have potential applications for fast and generalizable map learning in SLAM and in model-based RL tasks.